 This co-determination of text and reader is Gadamer's version of the hermeneutic circle.
 As important as the interplay between the parts and the whole of a text is the way in which our reading contributes to its effective history, adding to the complexity and depth of its meaning.
 The meaning of the text is not something we can grasp once and for all.
 It is something that exists in the complex dialogical interplay between past and present.
 Just as we can never master the texts of the past, so do we fail-necessarily and constitutively-to obtain conclusive self-knowledge.
-Gaining knowledge of tradition and knowing ourselves are both endless processes; they are tasks without determinate endpoints.
+Gaining knowledge of tradition and knowing ourselves are both endless processes; they are tasks without determinate end-points.

-NOT E : Use the space given below for your answers.
+NOTE : Use the space given below for your answers.
 Use separate sheet if space is not sufficient.

 1. There are the two pillars on which modern hermeneutics is built.
 Elaborate.

 2. Schleiermacher speaks of this as a stricter, as opposed to a laxer hermeneutic practice.
-How do you understand this?
+How do you understand this ?

+Directorate of Distance and Online Education, University of Jammu, M.A.
+Political Sciences, Semester II, Political Theory 86

 3. The concepts of lived experience and understanding play a crucial role in Dilthey's hermeneutics.
 Comment.

+4. Heidegger's explained hermeneutics by defining the terms such as understanding, interpretation, and assertion.
+How do you understand this?

-Fo or Gadamer, the meaning of the text exists in the complex dialogical inte tween past and present.
+5. For Gadamer, the meaning of the text exists in the complex dialogical interplay between past and present.
 Comment.